 Ensure that the young person you are working with has appropriate legal representation, and that their legal representation has a thorough understanding of the young person’s disability including the impact it has on their functioning and their offending behaviour.

-If a young person is sentenced to be in youth detention, make contact with the Senior Child Safety Officer (Youth Justice Liaison) as soon as possible in relation to NDIS access and support for the young person.
-The senior CSO YJ liaison may be best placed to:
+If a young person is sentenced to be in youth detention, make contact with the senior CSO (youth justice liaison) as soon as possible in relation to NDIS access and support for the young person.
+The senior CSO youth justice liaison may be best placed to:

 - gather eligibility evidence and attend the planning meetings with the NDIS